jwbuurlage/category-theory-programmers/doc/categories_for_programmers.md

 [1,2] ++ [3,4] -- [1,2,3,4]
 1 : [2,3] -- [1,2,3]
 ```
-To use them with *prefix* notation, we surround the with parenthesis:
+To use them with *prefix* notation, we surround them with parenthesis:
 ```haskell
 (+) 1 2 -- 3
 ```
-Any function (which by default uses prefix notation) can be used infix as well:
+Any function (which by default uses prefix notation) can be used infix as well using backticks:
 ```haskell
 let f x y = x * x + y * y
 2 `f` 3 -- 13